Balancing RC airplanes

 The CG point is determined during the design stage of the plane or aircraft and is typically shown on a plan as a disc split in to four quadrants, as shown to the right.

 Incidentally some rc airplane manufacturers specify a range that the Centre of Gravity can fall into, rather than a single point.
-Or if you've bought a cheap and nasty plane (naughty!) then the manual might not even mention anything about balancing rc airplanes and the CG!
+This is not unusual, and just means the CG can be moved forwards or backwards slightly without having an adverse affect on the plane's flight characteristics.

-Balancing a radio control plane correctly about its Centre of Gravity is so important because a very badly balanced plane will, at best, be hard to control, and this is especially true for tail-heavy planes.
+Balancing a radio control plane correctly about its Centre of Gravity is so important because a very badly balanced plane will, at best, be hard to control.
+This is especially true for tail-heavy planes.
 At worst, the plane will crash within seconds of getting airborne.

 High wing planes are the easiest to balance and if it's your first plane then this is likely to be the case, since you should have bought a high wing trainer!
 (Learn about beginner planes.)

 The first thing you need to do is identify the correct Centre of Gravity position according to the plan or manual.
 As a very general rule of thumb the CG will be about one-quarter to one-third of the wing chord (width) back from the leading edge of the wing.
 The main spar, if there is one, often lies in this general area.

 Again, this position is only a generalisation and in reality a CG point can be found anywhere from, say, 25% to 50% of the wing chord back from the leading edge.
 A CG point outside of that range is rare, but not impossible.

 A quick and easy method of balancing rc planes, if you don't have a special plane balancing tool, is this: Place the tips of your index or middle fingers under each wing, exactly on the line of the CG (i.e. the specified distance back from the leading edge of the wing or nose of the plane) and a couple of inches out from the fuselage sides.
 Gently lift the plane up so it is clear of any surface and let it rest freely on your fingertips.